-Actuals - Definition, Explained, Examples, Vs Budget Accruals Actuals represent the actual financial results of a company's operations that have already occurred It evaluates a company's financial performance about its goals, plans, and expectations
+Actuals - Definition, Explained, Examples, Vs Budget Accruals “Actuals” in accounting refers to the financial results of a company’s operations that have already occurred, as opposed to budgeted or forecasted amounts It assesses the company’s performance, identifies variances, and takes corrective actions

 Budget vs. Forecast vs. Actuals: Whats the difference?
 Actuals represent the total amount of what you have spent to date in particular point in time So it looks at the past, historical data and adds up your total spend